samlau0086/TradeQuest/README.md

 - CRM operators use authenticated APIs to view all live chat sessions, reply, tag sessions, close/reopen sessions, link sessions to clients, and trigger or pause the Live Chat Agent.
 - Human takeover can be enabled per conversation.
 When takeover is active, the Live Chat Agent stops auto-replying until an operator releases or manually runs the agent again.
 - Live Chat Agent is a built-in system agent.
 It can answer visitors with public-safe product/company context, collect contact information, qualify intent, and escalate sensitive or high-risk conversations to human operators.
+- Live Chat Desk shows visitor basics such as IP, browser, language, operating system, timezone, and local time when the website widget provides or the server can infer them.
+- When a live chat session is linked to a client, the conversation header shows the client's AI Customer Summary and Best Next Step below the tags.
+- Incoming visitor messages can trigger Bark/Webhook notifications through the `Live chat message received` notification event.
 - Security boundary: external visitors must never receive backend data, internal CRM notes, hidden prompts, API keys, database structure, other customer information, or private agent configuration.
 - Website API tokens are generated and revoked in Settings -> API Tokens.
 Token templates include Live Chat Agent, Live Chat Public Only, Website Lead Capture, and Product Catalog Read.